-5. Nicholas Abraham and Maria Torok, The Wolf Man's Magic Word: A Cryptonomy (University of Minnesota Press, 1987 or 2005 edition).
+- Abraham and M. Torok, The Wolfman’s Magic Word: A Cryptonomy, University of Minnesota Press.

 - Valerie Solanas, Scum Manifesto(with an introduction by Avital Ronnell), Verso Books (other editions acceptable).

-8. The key reference book for the course is the great theoretical dictionary of psychoanalytic concepts, The Language of Psychoanalysis, by Jean Laplanche and J.-B. Pontalis, (1967), which is indispensable for any study of psychoanalysis.
+Suggestion: The key reference book for the course is the great theoretical dictionary of psychoanalytic concepts, The Language of Psychoanalysis, by Jean Laplanche and J.-B. Pontalis, (1967), which is indispensable for any study of psychoanalysis.
 This work is available electronically on PEP and the library has multiple copies (SLC and the Grid).
-It's worth investing in a copy if you can find an affordable one, which currently is not so easy.
+Still, it might be worth investing in a copy if you can find an affordable one (which currently is not so easy).

 There is a somewhat heavy reading load for this module, and you might consider doing some of the reading ahead of time.
-Though many of the texts might be hard to assimilate without guidance, it could be worth reading some of the longer literary texts in advance (Hamlet, Quicksand, Carmilla, The Argonauts) as well as the the case history ("The Wolfman," Term 2, Weeks 2-3).
+Though many of the texts might be hard to assimilate without guidance, it could be worth reading some of the longer literary texts in advance (Quicksand, Carmilla, The Turn of the Screw, Molloy) as well as the the case history ("The Wolfman," Term 2, Weeks 2-3).

 For those looking for a general introduction to Freudian thought, a good place to start is Freud’s Five Lectures on Psychoanalysis (Standard Edition volume 11, 1909-10) available on PEP.
-The opening lecture covers the question of trauma with which the course begins.
 There is also an excellent reader-friendly little introduction for beginners, by Josh Cohen, How to Read Freud, Granta Books, available on the internet for only a few pounds.